aclark4life/pelican-blog/content/plock-rocks.rst

 ..
 [9] As someone familiar with Python and a UNIX shell already, because that is the market I like to serve.

 ..
-[10] Yes, there is a security and/or reliability issue with doing this; you are trading security and reliability for convenience.
+[10] Yes, there is a security and/or reliability issue with doing this; you are clearly trading security and reliability for convenience.

 .. raw:: html